NCAS-CMS/cfdm/docs/source/tutorial.rst

 Subspacing
 ----------

-Creation of a new field construct that spans a subspace of the original domain is achieved by indexing the field directly (rather than its `Data` object).
+Creation of a new field construct which spans a subspace of the original domain is achieved by indexing the field directly (rather than its `Data` instance).
 The new subspace contains the same properties and similar metadata constructs to the original field, but the latter are also subspaced when they span domain axes that have been changed.
 Subspacing uses the same :ref:`cfdm indexing rules
-<indexing>` that apply to the `Data` object.
+<indexing>` that apply to the `Data` class.

 In this example a new field is created whose domain spans the first latitude of the original, and with a reversed longitude axis: